inferno-framework/davinci-pdex-test-kit/lib/davinci_pdex_test_kit/docs/payer_client_suite_description_v200.md

-- **SMART App Launch Client**: the system under test will manually register with Inferno and request access tokens to use when accessing FHIR endpoints as per the SMART App Luanch specification, which includes providing one or more redirect URI(s) in the **SMART App Launch Redirect URI(s)** input, and optionally, launch URL(s) in the **SMART App Launch URL(s)** input.
+- **SMART App Launch Client**: the system under test will manually register with Inferno and request access tokens to use when accessing FHIR endpoints as per the SMART App Launch specification, which includes providing one or more redirect URI(s) in the **SMART App Launch Redirect URI(s)** input, and optionally, launch URL(s) in the **SMART App Launch URL(s)** input.
 Additionally, testers may provide a **Client Id** if they want their client assigned a specific one.
 Depending on the